psycopg/psycopg/docs/basic/copy.rst

 Binary copy is supported by specifying :sql:`FORMAT BINARY` in the :sql:`COPY` statement.
-In order to load binary data, all the types passed to the database must have a binary dumper registered (see see :ref:`binary-data`).
+In order to load binary data, all the types passed to the database must have a binary dumper registered (see :ref:`binary-data`).

-Note that PostgreSQL is particularly finicky when loading data in binary mode and will apply *no cast rule*.
+Note that PostgreSQL is particularly finicky when loading data in binary mode and will apply *no cast rules*.
 This means that e.g. passing the value 100 to an `integer` column will fail because Psycopg will pass it as a `smallint` value.
 You can work around the problem using the `~Copy.set_types()` method of the `!Copy` object and specify carefully the types to dump.